Meet the board

 David is Chair of the Association.

-David worked for the Church of England in Sheffield as a community worker for fifteen years.
-His housing experience began in the public sector when, as a Sheffield City councillor, he chaired the Housing Management Committee, which administered the city's extensive housing stock.
+David’s housing experience began in the public sector when, as a Sheffield City councillor, he chaired the Housing Management Committee, which administered the city's extensive housing stock.

 He is a member of Youlgrave Community Land Trust which, in partnership with PDRHA, has built eight affordable houses for local need in the village.